Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 You may bring members of your immediate family (children must be under 21) or 2 guests.

 If you are entering the club on a qualifying First Class ticket or as a OneWorld Emerald or Sapphire member on an international ticket, you can only bring 1 guest.

 The pricing below applies to both Admirals Club standalone members and holders of the Citi Executive AAdvantage credit card.

-Cheapest option: The Citi Prestige Card offers access to Admirals Club lounges when you fly American Airlines, but there is no option to add a spouse card for a discounted price.
+Cheapest option: The Citi Executive AAdvantage offers access to Admirals Club lounges, but there is no option to add a spouse card for a discounted price.

 Your spouse needs to apply for a standalone card and pay the full $450 annual fee, though the card comes with a $250 airline credit each year that can be used toward airfare.
 That credit makes a brand new Citi Prestige a cheaper option than getting an Admirals Club membership and paying for a spouse add-on.

 If you’re an Executive Member (a higher priced level of membership) you may bring your spouse, and children under 21, or 2 guests.
 If you do not have an Executive level membership, including if you access via a credit card, you must pay $29 per guest.

 If you are entering as a qualifying Business Class passenger you may not bring a guest, but if you are entering a a SkyTeam Elite Plus member (Delta Gold, Platinum or Diamond Medallion) on an international ticket, you may bring 1 guest.